coreinfrastructure/best-practices-badge/doc/security.md

 which is a simple notation often used for assurance cases.
 Ovals are claims or sub-claims, while rounded rectangles are the supporting arguments justifying the claims.
-The figures are simply a summary; the text below provides the details.
+Evidence, where shown, are in rectangles.
-We do not show evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit.
+We do not show most evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit and for purposes providing most evidence only in the supporting test is adequate.

 Our overall security approach is called defense-in-breadth, that is, we consider